 When choosing a Vein Clinic or Vascular Lab to entrust the care of your legs, there are several things to consider.
 Foremost is the skill and training of your physician.
 Our Physicians are Board Certified in Surgery and have years of experience treating veins with great outcomes in both comfort and appearance.
 Their treatment philosophy encourages them to offer a full range of treatment modalities to treat the entire spectrum of vein disease.
 All treatments begin with a very thorough Vein exam that includes a Doppler Ultrasound exam.

-All of the Ultrasound techs at the Advanced Vein Center are RVTs!
+All of the Ultrasound techs at the Advanced Vein Center are Registered Vascular Technologists (RVTs)!
 This is a certification that reflects extensive training past simply attending ultrasound school.
 The ARDMS (American Registry of Diagnostic Medical Sonographers) is the national certifying agency.
-It has very defined requirements and ultrsonograpgers must pass two very difficult certifiying exams.
+It has very defined requirements.
+Ultrasonographers must pass two very difficult certifying exams.
 The areas tested on the exam are a physics portion and a portion that reflects their specialty.
 Our RVTs are specifically certified in lower extremity venous mapping and exams.
-Qualifications are available @ www.ardms.org

 Our lab has achieved Ultrasound accreditation from the ACR (American College of Radiology).
 The Advanced Vein Center prides itself on maintaining this very strict and regulated accreditation based on quality control criteria.
 If your vein center is accredited by the ACR, it shows a dedication to the quality care and treatment of patients, following only the highest standards.